MockingbirdME/game_md/core_rules/strains.md

 ***Required Traits:***
 * Four Legs - gain + 6 to all balance checks related to the character keeping their footing, also ignore up to two penalty dice to movement checks caused by rough or difficult terrain.
-* Pheromone Communication - can communicate with other Teejee within 30m silently.
+* Pheromone Communication - can communicate rough ideas with other Teejee within 30m silently.
-* Pheromone Influence - gain 4 bonus dice on all checks to control Teejee drones and are similarly susceptible to control by Teejee breeding females.
+* Pheromone Influence - gain 4 bonus dice on all checks to control Teejee drones and 4 penalty dice to avoid being influenced by Teejee breeding females.

 ***Strain Traits:***
 * Winged - cost 8, gain flying movement equal to 6 plus personal movement(flight) skill with a maneuverability of 1:1(1/6 direction change per meter moved), each round in flight costs 3 * consecutive rounds in flight stamina.